freudenthal/AD5242/README.md

 # AD5242
-A library to run a AD5242 using a Teensy and the i2c_t3 library.
+A library to run the AD5242 using a Teensy with the I2C_t3 library.